 - Watch the UV index on weather reports as a guide to how much sun protection you'll need each day.

-If you're not using about six teaspoons of sunscreen (as shown in the image to the right) every time you put it on your whole body, you're probably not getting enough UV protection.
+If you're not using seven teaspoons of sunscreen (as shown in the image to the right) every time you put it on your whole body, you're probably not getting enough UV protection.

 - SPF 30+ or higher is best.
 30+ blocks about 97% of the sun's rays.
 SPF factors up to 50+ will block more harmful UVR, but the time you can spend in the sun without damage is determined by your skin type and the UVR count that day.
 It's unwise to rely on sunscreens alone, and don't feel that you can hang out in the sun longer than recommended just because you're using a higher-SPF formula.
 Unfortunately, it doesn't work that way.
 See SPF and UPF explained.